How to Write Essays Faster in Exams

 Lastly, your conclusion should briefly summarise your main points and restate your thesis.
 Don’t introduce new information—wrap things up in a way that reinforces your argument.

-Tips to Write Faster (and Better) in Exams if You’re Stuck 🚧
+Tips to Write Essays Faster in Exams if You’re Stuck

 If you find yourself getting stuck or overwhelmed, here are some quick fixes: